How To Negotiate A Real Pay Rise In An Accountancy Firm

 This one goes without saying, but it is so important that you are good at what you do if you are looking to get a pay rise.
 What we mean by this is that if you perform your job averagely, no better than the others on your team but no worse either, it’s going to be unlikely that your performance is substantial enough to warrant a rise in your pay.

 Similarly, this hard work needs to be consistent.
 It’s no good deciding you want a pay rise and so putting extra effort in for the few weeks leading up to the meeting with your manager.
-The company will be looking at your performance generally, over the period of time since you have been there.

 Keep track of achievements